 Notaries are regulated by the Faculty Office of the Archbishop of Canterbury under the direction of the Master of the Faculties.
 Though a Notary Public in England and Wales is appointed for life, Notaries are required to apply for and renew their Practicing Certificates annually.
 Our Practicing details are available on the Faculty Office’s website.
 Lakshmy Mridula Notary Public is also a member of the Notaries Society.

-I am normally open between 9.00 am and 6.00 pm from Monday to Friday, I am able to arrange meetings outside of these hours, and weekends with prior appointments.
+I am normally open between 9.00 am and 6.00 pm from Monday to Friday.
+I am able to arrange meetings outside of these hours, and on weekends with prior appointments.

 - treat you fairly and with respect;

 - advise you of any reasonably foreseeable circumstances and risks that could affect the outcome of your matter

 - provide us with clear, timely and accurate instructions

 - provide all documentation and information that I reasonably request in a timely manner, and